hanjingo/doc/NET/ip.md

 IP is the workhorse protocol of the TCP/IP protocol suite.
-All TCP, UDP, ICMP, and IGMP data gets transmitted as IP datagrams.
-IP provides a best-effort, connection-less datagram delivery service.
+All TCP, UDP, ICMP, and IGMP data are transmitted as IP datagrams.
+IP provides a best-effort, connectionless datagram delivery service.

 ## IPv4